-Landmark study in blood stem cell transplantJanuary 4th, 2013 in Medical research /
+Landmark study in blood stem cell transplantJanuary 4, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Before all the excitement about embryonic stem cells, doctors were using hematopoetic – that is, blood-forming—stem cells.
 Hematopoetic stem cells can replenish all the types of cells in the blood, and are the centerpiece of transplantation as treatment for diseases such as multiple myeloma or leukemia.
 They can come from two different places: directly from the marrow of a donor's hip bone, or indirectly from the donor's blood after a drug nudges the stem cells out of the bone marrow.